FrameOS/frameos-docs/docs/intro.md

 2. **Diagram Editor**: A drag-and-drop interface to combine apps into scenes, with prebuilt blocks like "Browser screenshot", "OpenAI image", and "Calendar overlay" for you to arrange.

 3. **Python Apps**: FrameOS apps are Python-based, and can be edited in the controller.
-Peek into and modify existing apps, or write your own.
+Learn from and modify existing apps, then write your own.

 4. **Template Repository**: A collection of scene templates for inspiration and quick deployment.
 It's easy to share your own.

-5. **Hardware Guides**: For most supported displays, we provide hardware guides, installation instructions, and 3D printable cases.
+5. **Hardware Guides**: For most supported displays, we provide hardware guides, installation instructions, and 3D printable cases (maybe? check back later).

 ![FrameOS walkthrough](./_img/walkthrough.gif)